Open-Machine/Assembler/README.md

 ## Memory

-Line of code = Instruction (2 bytes) + Memory Address (2 bytes).
+Line of code = Instruction (4 bits) + Memory Address (12 bits).

-ps: The memory address in the lines of code will be called EE - [EE] represents EE value and EE

-For more information about the machine code and the circuit, check out the [Circuits Repository]().
+For more information about the machine code and the circuit, check out the [Circuits Repository](https://github.com/Open-Machine/Circuits/).

 ---

 # 🔡 Code Syntax
-This assembly

-RAM Memory and ACC

-Sum, subtract, store and , jump to another instruction

-## Some Specifications
+This is the assembly of Open-Machine's Circuits and it may be different from assemblies of other computers.

+The circuit has two types of memories that can be used to store data: variables, which will be store in the RAM, and the ACC register, which should be used as an auxiliary memory for arithmetic operations.

+Read the specifications below to learn how to code in Open-Machine's Assembly.

-#### Tabs, spaces and cases
+## Tabs, spaces and case sensitivity
 - Case sensitive;
 - **Tabs and spaces** can be used interchangeably;
 - Blank or empty lines will be disconsidered;
 - **Numbers** can be written in hexadecimal in the form of ```0xff``` or in decimal as ```255```;

-#### Naming Practices
+## Naming Practices
-A **variable, procedure or label name** should start with a letter and the rest of the name can have more letters and numbers;
+- A **variable, procedure or label name** should start with a letter and the rest of the name can have more letters and numbers;
 - Every name should obey the following regex: ```[a-z][a-zA-Z0-9]*```;
 - Snake-case is not allowed and the use of camel-case is encouraged.